OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 This method requires basic authentication.
 You need to provide the credentials of a LifeTime user.
 It returns request events only for those applications to which the user has 'Reuse & Monitor' permission in the environment.
 Learn more about how to [configure security for an infrastructure](../../managing-the-applications-lifecycle/manage-it-teams/intro.md).

-To use it in an application, make sure that [monitoring is turned on](../../managing-the-applications-lifecycle/monitor-and-troubleshoot/enable-analytics-for-an-environment.md) for the environment, and for the application module.
-Otherwise the API responds with a status code of '200 - OK', but doesn't retrieve any events.
+To use it in an application, make sure that [monitoring is turned on](../../managing-the-applications-lifecycle/monitor-and-troubleshoot/enable-analytics-for-an-environment.md) for the environment and also for the application module.
+Otherwise, the API responds with a status code of '200 - OK' but doesn't retrieve any events.

 #### URL